aazuspan/wxee/docs/_build/html/_sources/wxee.rst.txt

 Climatology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A climatology is a collection of images where each image represents multi-year statistics over a general unit of time,
+A climatology is a collection of images where each image represents multi-year means over a general unit of time,
-such as maximum monthly precipitation over 30 years.
+such as mean total monthly precipitation over 30 years.
 Unlike a time series, an image in a climatology collection does
 not have a specific time (e.g. October 20, 1989) but instead represents a generalized time (e.g. October).

 .. autoclass:: wxee.ClimatologyCollection